female-coders-linz/workshops/tetris/README.md

 });
 ```

 Now we have the same problem as we had before when we implemented the left and right movement.
-When we are at the bottom of our field we get an arrow.
-What should actually happen is, the block should freeze there and stay there.
+When we are at the bottom of our field we get an error.
+What should actually happen is that the block freezes and stays at the bottom.

 We reach the last row if any of our absolute positions from our current tetromino is greater than 190.
-When we reach it we will mark our current tetromino cells as "frozen-tetromino" for later usage and start a new tetromino at the top of our grid.
+When we reach it we will mark our current tetromino cells as `frozen-tetromino` for later usage and start a new tetromino at the top of our grid.

 ```javascript
 function moveDown() {